 of death” on the certificate of death issued on September 14, 2017.

-living negligence lawyer from Philadelphia, PA, to investigate and pursue
+and assisted living negligence lawyer from Philadelphia, PA, to investigate

-a claim against Arden Courts of Old Orchard.
-Arden Courts is owned by
+and pursue a claim against Arden Courts of Old Orchard.
+Arden Courts is

-HCR Manor Care, Inc., which is owned by the Carlyle Group, one of the
+owned by HCR Manor Care, Inc., which is owned by the Carlyle Group, one

 Medical records obtained by Mr. Sachs contain conflicting stories in “witness